 I recommend this show to anyone who loves the thrill of a good game show, with an added bonus, a little mystery at the end.
 Friend or Foe will keep you guessing.
 They still put reruns on the game show channel in the afternoons.
 Just check your local listings.
 This is one fun and intriguing game show.

-Here are a couple of links, so you can know a little more about this incredible game show.
+Here is a link, so you can know a little more about this incredible game show.